Treatment for Children's Cavities

 The decay will be removed from the infected tooth.
 Then the tooth is cleaned and filled with a special composite filling that will be color matched to your tooth.
 Using a blue light, the material will be cured for a natural looking and durable result.

 Dental visits can make children anxious.
 If you wish, we offer conscious sedation (laughing gas), which can help your child feel calm and relaxed during their appointment.
 Please feel welcome to discuss the benefits of conscious sedation dentistry for your child with our dentists.
-When a deeper sedation or general anesthesia is needed, our dentists have privileges at local hospitals to treat your child.

 Ready to book an appointment?
 Contact us today!